typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-optional-chain.md

 # `prefer-optional-chain`

-Enforces using concise optional chain expressions instead of chained logical ands.
+Enforces using concise optional chain expressions instead of chained logical ands, negated logical ors, or empty objects.

 TypeScript 3.7 added support for the optional chain operator.
 This operator allows you to safely access properties and methods on objects when they are potentially `null` or `undefined`.